 Cain receives punishment from God, or does he?
-I’ve thought about this bible passage over the years and one thing seemed perplexing to me.
-If Cain was cursed and made to be a vagabond how is it 3 verses later, he builds a city and names it after his son Enoch?
+I've thought about this bible passage over the years, and one thing seemed perplexing to me.
+If Cain was cursed and made a vagabond, how is it three verses later, he builds a city and names it after his son Enoch?

-In Webster’s dictionary, a vagabond is defined as to stroll about to wander from place to place, such a person who is lazy, without a place to settle, a wanderer.
+In Webster's dictionary, a vagabond is to stroll about and wander from place to place, such a lazy person, without a place to settle, a wanderer.

-But vagabond in Hebrew has a different meaning, it comes from the Hebrew word, nood, it does mean to wander and to flee, but it also means to bemoan, to express grief over to lament, to mourn.
+But vagabond in Hebrew has a different meaning, it comes from the Hebrew word, nood, it does mean to wander and flee, but it also means to bemoan, express grief over to lament, and to mourn.

-Cain expresses no concern over the earth cursing him by making him till the ground harder his concern is being a vagabond and that other men will kill him.
-He’s facing, a life of torment for what he did to his brother.
+Cain expresses no concern over the earth, cursing him by making him till the ground harder.
+His concern is being a vagabond and that men would kill him.
+He's facing a life of torment for what he did to his brother.

 God was letting Cain know what the consequences of his actions were, guilt for life.
-Cain worried that other men would kill him, so God sealed his forehead with a mark of protection.
+To protect Cain, God sealed his forehead with a mark of protection.

 When we sin, the enemy does his absolute best to make sure we never forget it.
-But we have an advocate Jesus Christ, who was crowned with a crown of thorns and beaten over his head with a reed.
+But we have an advocate, Jesus Christ, crowned with thorns and beaten over his head with a reed.
 The reed was a symbol of grace, symbolically taking the guilt of our sin.

 Cain's mark was temporary, like credit card debt, and Jesus was the payment in full.